tanfwong/rfsoc_notes/_sources/ch3/model.md

   model*** in which a DSP task acts as a *producer* of samples and another DSP task downstream acts as a *consumer* of the samples supplied by the producer task.
 Some form of *buffering* is typically applied between the producer and consumer.
-Similarly, we may also consider the same producer-consumer model at the finer level for operations with a DSP task.
+The operation of a DSP kernel may then be described by a directed graph, called the
+  ***signal/data flow graph***, representing a network of connected producer and consumer tasks from the input (source) of the DSP kernel to its output (sink).

 * It is advantageous for us to develop our C/C++ design of a DSP kernel following this producer-consumer model because it allows the